zakv/RbLab_user_devices/elliptec/README.md

     1. If this it the first time that you've added an Elliptec device to your connection table, also ensure that the required software dependencies are installed (see "Installing Software Dependencies" above).
     1. Sometimes the device doesn't connect on startup but will connect if you reinitialize its blacs tab by clicking on the blue circular arrow at the top right of its tab.
     1. Occasionally restarting the computer, or at least the USB bus can resolve the issue, especially if the last program to interact with the controller didn't exit gracefully.
+    1. Click the icon in blacs to display the terminal output for the device.
+    Messages to/from the device are printed to that terminal, which may be helpful for debugging.
+    See the Elliptec API for instructions on how to understand those messages.
 * "Output values set on this device do not match the BLACS front panel" warning
   * This warning can occur for different reasons, and its usually best to just take the value specified by the controller, as that provides the actual position of the actuator.
   Often the error is quite small, frequently just by one encoder count, and can simply be ignored.